yoseb123/web-starter-pack/README.md

-# css-starter-pack
+# sass-starter-pack
-Stylesheets that I've wrote and commonly use on my webdev projects
+Sass stylesheets that I commonly use on my webdev projects